xianyi555/rails-pet-lab/readme.md

 #### Model Validations

-1. Generate a `Pet` model.
-Pets should have a `name` and a `breed`.

-2. Run `rake db:migrate` in the Terminal to create the `pets` table.

-3. Add validations to your `Pet` model.
+1. Add validations to the `Pet` model.
 Pets are required to have both `name` and `breed`, and `name` must be at least 3 characters.
 See the <a href="http://guides.rubyonrails.org/active_record_validations.html" target="_blank">Active Record Validation docs</a> for guidance.

-4. In the Terminal, open up the Rails console, and try adding this invalid pet to the database using the `.create` method:
+2. In the Terminal, open up the Rails console, and try adding an invalid pet to the database using the `.create` method:

   ```zsh
   irb(main):001:0> pet = Pet.create(name: "Ty")